emiyl/psvimgtools-frontend/README.md

 requests - http://python-requests.org (or $ pip install requests)
 requests is *normally* installed by default.

-if you want to build the application use [Pyinstaller](https://www.pyinstaller.org/)
+if you want to build the application you are going to need [Pyinstaller](https://www.pyinstaller.org/)
-if you just want to run it from source, just do python run.py
+if you just want to run it from source. do $ python run.py

 for mac/linux: $ pyinstaller -F run.py
 for windows C:\> pyinstaller -i icon.ico run.py